CMecrow/CM-Project-5/README.md

 ### User Queries

 - The user queries feature was added late in development.
 On the left hand side on desktop, above the comments on mobile, there's a heading and a few paragraphs to explain to the user what the feature is for, and why it's advantageous to them.
 This information reiterates the incentives listed in the top banner It provides the user with the ability to ask a question about the product whose page they're on, as well as providing an additional contact email, should it be more suitable for their query.
 Next to this info box, any comments already left on the product are displayed in order of date created with the author's username, comment and date and time of posting.
 For clarity's sake the comments are separated by a horizontal rule.
-Beneatht this is the input box.
+Beneath this is the input box.
 The ability to leave these questions is hidden to users that are not logged in via the html template, instead linking them to the login page with a prompt 'Question about (product name)?
 Login here to ask us.'
 If the user is logged in, there's a clear input box below the prompt 'Question about (product name)?
 Let us know.
 - Development of this feature is discussed further in the future features section of the readme.
+- A negative of the current iteration of this feature is that admins can only moderate comments from the admin interface rather than having easily accessibly links to delete or hide comments on the front end, similar to those present to edit or delete products.

 ### Related Products